brianchotisunanta/2ndPhaseProjectRCA/README.md

 ## What does my web app do:
 My app displays a list of movies that are currently playing in movie theaters.

 Each movie is displayed with its poster artwork, movie name, movie released date, and movie description.

 You are able to filter the list of movies based on vote average and genre categories.

+As you filter based on vote average and/or genre, movies are either added or deleted from the list that is displayed